yossirot/qradar-universal-cloud-rest-api/servicenow/README.md

 3. To create DSM, click the DSM editor app icon.

-4. Then click Create New and name it "ServiceNow-Menora API".
+4. Then click Create New and name it "ServiceNow API".

 4. To create the log source, click the QRadar Log Source Management app icon.

 5. Click New Log Source > Single Log Source.

-6. On the Select a Log Source Type page, Select a Log Source Type ServiceNow-Menora API and click Select Protocol Type (Universal Rest API).
+6. On the Select a Log Source Type page, Select a Log Source Type ServiceNow API and click Select Protocol Type (Universal Rest API).

 7. On the Select a Protocol Type page, select a protocol and click Configure Log Source Parameters.